Developer-107/DisappearingTextWritingApp/README.md

-This is the code forDisappearingTextWritingApp
+This is the code for Disappearing Text Writing App